Java Naming Convention

 • You should use uppercase for defining the constant.

-• If you are using the constant name that is having multiple words then it should be separated by (_).
+• If you are using a constant name with multiple words, it should be separated by (_).

 • You can use digits in the constant name but not in the first place.